EXPLAINER: What hazards are posed by Hawaii's Mauna Loa?

 Mauna Loa last erupted 38 years ago.
 The current eruption is its 34th since written history began in 1843.

-Mauna Loa’s volume is estimated at least 18,000 square miles (75,000 square kilometers), making it the world’s largest volcano when measured from the ocean floor to its summit.
+Mauna Loa’s volume is estimated to be at least 18,000 square miles (75,000 square kilometers), making it the world’s largest volcano when measured from the ocean floor to its summit.

 WHERE IS MAUNA LOA ERUPTING FROM?